 Getting your Employment Authorization Document (EAD) will not be the last time you have to go through the process.
-Your EAD has an expiration date, and you should be well prepared and ready for a work permit renewal long before that date.
-This 2023 complete guide is the first significant step in that preparation.
+Your EAD has an expiration date, and you should be prepared and ready to renew your work permit long before that date.
+This complete guide is the first significant step in that preparation.
 We’ll go over the work permit renewal process, I-765 filing fee, EAD renewal processing time, and more.

 The work permit renewal application requires the same steps and processes you took while applying for the original EAD.

-2. Replacement of damaged lost or stolen EAD; or
+- Replacement of damaged, lost, or stolen EAD; or

-If you fail to completely fill out the application form and provide all the required evidence, it might lead to a denial.
+If you fail to fill out the application form completely or provide all the required evidence, it might lead to a denial.

 Learn about the Difference Between H-1B and EAD.